-Previously, she spent 11 years on faculty at The Poynter Institute consulting with news organizations and working with faculty at journalism schools to better incorporate visual storytelling in their work.
+Previously, she spent 11 years on faculty at The Poynter Institute consulting with news organizations and working journalism schools to help them to better incorporate visual storytelling into their work.

-Before joining Poynter, Sara spent nearly two decades in newsrooms, first at her hometown paper, the Wichita Eagle, then at the Sarasota Herald-Tribune.
+Sara also spent nearly two decades in newsrooms, first at her hometown paper, the Wichita Eagle, then at the Sarasota Herald-Tribune.
 As assistant managing editor for visuals, she oversaw the photo, design and graphics staffs, in addition to special projects and innovative products.

-A master's degree at Syracuse University prepped her as an illustrator and put her on the path to teaching.
+A master's degree at Syracuse University prepared her as an illustrator and put her on the path to teaching.

 Sara loves teamwork and great visual storytelling.